Xihao12/Paper/Ideas Something About My Research plan.md

 3. Is it a must to use Fine-tuning and Evaluation

-something might be used in research plan
+something might be used in research plan:

+TensorFlow、Pytorch、Lora、Bert、Qlora、peft